Please use the online form.

 No, it is not possible to cancel a debit order online, unless it is an automatic debit order.
 Automatic debit orders can be cancelled online via the "Payment Plan" screen.

-To cancel an ordinary debit order sent using Online Fee Payment/Online Filing/new online filing (CMS), send us your instructions immediately via our online Fee payment contact form.
+To cancel an ordinary debit order sent using Online Fee Payment/Online Filing, send us your instructions immediately via our online Fee payment contact form.
 Please attach a signed request indicating the application number, deposit account number and amount concerned (click on the "Browse" button to upload a .pdf, .doc or .docx file).

 Note: Payments may only be cancelled up to midnight on the day on which they were submitted.
 This also applies to debit orders with a deferred payment date.